 1. Top Destinations for Christmas Travel in China

-Christmas is an ideal travel time for a less-crowded environment because it is not a public holiday in China.
-Here we recommend five destinations for your Christmas holiday, from the “Ice City” to sunny tropical seaside.
+Christmas is an ideal travel time for a less crowded environment because it is not a public holiday in China.
+Here we recommend five destinations for your Christmas holiday, from the “Ice City” to the sunny tropical seaside.

 1) Beijing — a Capital Christmas Choice!

 Kick off your Christmas holiday with an exciting ski trip.
-As host city of the 2022 Winter Olympics, Beijing provides excellent venues for skiing.
+As the host city of the 2022 Winter Olympics, Beijing provides excellent venues for skiing.

 - Enjoy an Olympic-level skiing experience in Chongli Thaiwoo Ski Resort.